IsaaacLim/Ubuntu/README.md

 My first time getting into C programming.

-Till getting used to computer sciense and unix and github
+At this moment, I was still getting used to computer sciense and unix and github